Integral Calculus, More Trig Functions

 The Ladder in the Hallway

 Pivot the ladder around the inner corner of the hallways.
 The shortest line corresponds to the longest ladder that will make the turn.
 If the horizontal hallway has width a, and the line is at angle θ to the horizontal, its length is b/c + a/s, where c and s are the cosine and sine of θ respectively.
 Differentiate, and set to 0, giving bs3 = ac3.
 The tangent of θ is the cube root of a/b.
-Call this expression w.
-Draw a right triangle whos base is 1 and altitude is w.
-(This gives the correct tangent.)
-The pythagorean theorem gives the hypotenuse, and the other trig ratios.
-The ladder has the following length.
+Call this tangent w.
+Whence w is the cube root of a/b.

 b/c + a/s